geigi/MacPass/README.md

 ##System Requirement

-The minimum OS X version required for MacPass is currently 10.8 Mountain Lion.
+The minimum OS X version required for MacPass is currently 10.11 El Capitan with Safari 10.

 ##Status